Microsoft Teams is a program in the Microsoft Office 365 suite.

 You can download Teams and other Microsoft programs at myIT.

 But you can also just access it via a web browser: http://teams.microsoft.com/

 Self Learning Resources

-For a fast and easy reference on how to use Teams, with helpful shortcuts and tips, download Microsoft's 'Quick Start Guide'.
+For a fast and easy reference on how to use Teams, with helpful shortcuts and tips, refer to the Microsoft's Guide.
 Also, you can get a great understanding of the look and functionality of Microsoft Teams by working with the interactive demo.

 For some more in-depth training and a video introduction to the Teams platform, Microsoft have provided the Introduction to Microsoft Teams training video.